villekf/OMEGA-doc/docs/source/corrections.rst

 the attenuation coefficient of the material with ``options.normalization_attenuation``.
 You can also use automatic scatter correction with ``options.normalization_scatter_correction``.
 Note that Python does not (yet) support computing of the normalization coefficients.

 If you use normalization data NOT computed by OMEGA, you need to set ``options.use_user_normalization`` to true.
-To insert the attenuation data, either input the data into ``options.normalization`` or select it when running the code and getting the prompt for the data.
+To insert the normalization coefficient data, either input the data into ``options.normalization`` or select it when running the code and getting the prompt for the data.
 The normalization data has to be either nrm-file (Inveon normalization) or mat-file (has to be the only variable, or at least the first variable).
 Normalization data computed with OMEGA are saved to the mat-files folder and loaded automatically if the same measurement dimensions and scanner are used.